-1275 জন পড়েছেন
+1443 জন পড়েছেন

-[Note: This post is simply a remembrance of the destruction of Babri Mosque by Hindu militants.
-The callous bigotry took place on 6 December 1992, while the world watched with dismay.
-I wrote this article after the event and it was published under the title, ‘Neo-Hinduism: The Myth and Reality’.
-Today I publish it here with the new title, ‘Remembering Babri Moque’, to remind us of what had happened.
+[Note: This post is a remembrance about Hindu militants’ destruction of Babri Mosque.
+The callous bigotry took place on 6 December 1992, while the world watched it with dismay.
+I wrote this article after the event, and it was published under the title, ‘Neo-Hinduism: The Myth and Reality’.
+Today I publish it here under a new title: Remembering Babri Moque.
 The tenor and tense of the article reflect the time past.
-The word ‘Hindu’ should be read with causion: it is the fundamentalist Hindus that are meant here, not all Hindus in general.]
+The word ‘Hindu’ should be read with caution: it is the fundamentalist Hindus that are meant here, not all Hindus in general.]

-1275 জন পড়েছেন
+1443 জন পড়েছেন